haxsaw/actuator/Tutorial.md

 Each attribute access in a reference selection expression will yield either a single-valued attribute (such as a Component in a NamespaceSpec), or a collection of values as represented by wrappers such as NSMultiComponent or NSMultiComponentGroup.
 In this latter case, it is possible to restrict the set of references selected through the use of test methods which will filter out unwanted references in the collection.
 In either case, such references may be followed by further attribute accesses into the model, and attributes will be accessed only on the items selected to this point.

-A contrived example will illustrate this; consider the following three-leve nested namespace model:
+A contrived example will illustrate this; consider the following nested namespace model:

 ```python
 class Contrived(NamespaceSpec):